 Pennsylvania Betting is Live!

 We are serious about verifying online betting sites we promote.
 We perform a 3-Point Check to verify sites are Legal, Licensed and Safe.
-When you see this image on a sportsbook review page, you know it’s Safe and Legal to play.
+When you see this image on a sportsbook review page, you know it’s Safe and Legal to play on the site.

 Sports betting is conducted at a Sportsbook and the online version looks very similar to a land based Sportsbook.
 The primary difference is one of convenience and fun.
 With online sports betting, you can bet in a matter of minutes from anywhere and don’t have to sit in a cloud of smoke to redeem your winning ticket.
 Sports betting legislation is being introduced on a state by state basis.
 So, be sure to check the status of your state and only play on the books that have been 3-Point Check Verified by our Editor.

-At this point, the states in which DFS is legal far outnumbers the states in which there are no laws.
+At this point, the states in which daily fantasy sports is legal far outnumbers the states in which there are no laws.
 However, one of the largest states still fighting the pointless fight is Texas.
-In our opinion, DFS is set to morph into quasi-sports betting and as long as the traditional formats are maintained, that's fine by us.
+In our opinion, DFS is set to morph into quasi-sports betting and as long as the traditional formats are maintained, that’s fine by us.
 DFS is one of the greatest games ever invented and can be played for free or money.
-Why any state would want to stop tax revenue and block residents from harmless fun is beyond us.
+Why any state would want to stop tax revenue and block residents is beyond us.
 As it is, we must cover the state by state legislation and legality.
 See our Is DraftKings Legal? and Is FanDuel Legal? pages for full legal breakdown to see if you can play in your state.

 Our goal is to become a leading voice and betting news provider in the space.
 Particularly, we are interested in online forms of betting.
 We also cover eSports news.
 We’re compiling an authoritative group of writers that are passionate about the space.
 Learn more about our writing team and our mission.
 We specialize in editorials on the daily news that impacts state legislation, sports leagues, bettors and fans alike.